EduardoZepeda/coffee-bytes-hugo/content/posts/django/autocompletado-contenido-relacionado-solr-y-django/index.en.md

 - solr
 - autocomplete
 - index
+title: "Autocomplete and Search with Solr and Django Haystack"
-seo_title: "Autocomplete and Search with Solr and Django Haystack"
+seo_title: "Learn To Configure Autocomplete and Search with Solr and Django Haystack"
 description: Build autocomplete, search suggestions and related content features in your Django app using Solr and Haystack with advanced search capabilities.
 ---